 Courses with a number below 100 do not count toward academic major requirements but may be counted toward enrollment status - full or part-time - for financial aid purposes.
-All 095 courses are intended to assist students from diverse backgrounds and levels of academic preparation to succeed in subsequent college coursework.

 Add/Drop Courses

 Schedule Change

 Students may change their course schedule through MyMercy until the term begins.
 Once the term starts schedule changes are not official until a completed Schedule Change Form is received by the Registrar's Office.
 Guidelines for schedule changes are as follows: